Treatment of prolactin in women. Clinical manifestations of elevated prolactin in women: causes and consequences for the body

 Miscarriage.

-Acne on face and upper body.
+Acne on the face and upper body.

 Frequent bone fractures and multiple caries due to leaching of calcium salts.

-Emotional stability and sleep disorders.
+Emotional stability and sleep disturbances.

 Gynecomastia is the growth of the mammary glands.